 If you die without a spouse or descendants, your parents inherit everything.

 You are not married, have no descendants and your parents are no longer alive.
 In this case, all of your assets will be divided among your siblings.
 What a lot of people do not understand is that siblings or “half-relatives” are considered “whole” in the State of New Jersey.

 What this means is that your half brother or sister will have a right to your property.

 New Jersey’s Survivorship Period

 A final note that needs to be stressed deals with the survivorship period in the state.
 For a person to be granted any part of your estate, they must outlive you for a period of no less than 120 hours.

 For example, if your brother died 119 hours after you, the estate of your brother would not receive any of your property as a result.

 This is often seen when siblings are involved in motor vehicle accidents together and die within days of each other.

 When a will is written, all of the above rules will not be invoked.
 A will ensures that your property is distributed as per your wishes and will not follow the rules of intestacy.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in trust and estate planning.
+The Micklin Law Group, LLC is a New Jersey law firm focusing on family law for men and fathers.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with many clients planning estates and drafting wills.
+Brad has experience working with many clients planning estates and drafting wills.
 You can read more on this topic by visiting our Estate Planning blog.
 To set up a consultation, call 973-562-0100.